readthedocs/readthedocs.org/docs/intro/getting-started-with-sphinx.rst

 ===========================

 .. meta::
-   :description: Get started writing technical documentation with Sphinx and publishing to Read the Docs.
+   :description lang=en: Get started writing technical documentation with Sphinx and publishing to Read the Docs.

 Sphinx is a powerful documentation generator that